a) CIVIC PARTICIPATION: Latinos For Democracy & 2020 CENSUS

 Gaining citizenship, provides immigrants with important benefits, including receiving higher earnings, better job prospects and a greater likelihood of homeownership.

-With the support of the Hispanic Federation and the Georgia Alliance for Immigrant Civic Engagement, we launched in 2018 the LATINOS FOR DEMOCRACY voter mobilization campaign.
-A coordinated effort of five organizations is educating, registering and encouraging our community to vote.
+- The LATINOS FOR DEMOCRACY voter mobilization campaign.
+A coordinated effort of five organizations is educating, registering and encouraging our community to vote,

 b) A Wealth Building Agenda for Latinx in Georgia

-Latino Community Fund, in partnership with the Stanford Latino Entrepreneurship Initiative, Goizueta Business School, Invest Atlanta, the Small Business Development Center (Office of Minority Business) and a number of community partners, is undertaking the first Georgia Latino Entrepreneurship Study.
-The project focused on micro, small and medium-sized businesses 51% owned by Latinx/Hispanics aims to develop a profile and needs assessment of Latino businesses in the state.
+The Latino Community Fund, in partnership with the Stanford Latino Entrepreneurship Initiative, Goizueta Business School, Invest Atlanta, the Small Business Development Center (Office of Minority Business) and a number of community partners, is producing the first Georgia Latino Entrepreneurship Study.
+The project focused on micro, small and medium-sized businesses 51% owned by Latinx/Hispanics aims to develop a profile and needs assessment of Latino businesses in the state and evidence-based recommendations, programs and toolkits to facilitate the formalization, efficiency and growth of Latino entrepreneurs in the state.

 c) Families WellBeing.
 Health Means Business